Lewy body dementia

 - Worsening of parkinsonian signs and symptoms, such as tremors

-- Death, on average about eight years after symptoms start
+- Death, on average about seven to eight years after symptoms start

-A diagnosis of Lewy body dementia requires a progressive decline in your ability to think, as well as two of the following:
+A diagnosis of Lewy body dementia requires a progressive decline in your ability to think, as well as at least two of the following: